SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ### Basic principle reminder

 Spec expects that layouts objects, instances of the layout classes, are associated with a presenter.
-Each presenter should describe the positioning of its sub-presenters.
+Each presenter should describe the positioning of its subpresenters.

 Contrary to Spec1.0 where layouts were only defined at the class level, in Spec2.0 to define the layout of a presenter you can: